 In order to look after your healthcare needs we may therefore need to share your personal information including medical records with clinical and non clinical staff in practices from the surrounding locality including practices in the Central Bournemouth Primary Care Network to which this practice belongs.

 Please be assured that we will only share information and health data that is necessary to meet your healthcare needs.
+These are temporary measures introduced by the Secretary of State for Health and Social Care and, unless a further extension is required, will expire on 30 June 2022.

 Please also note that the data protection and electronic communication laws do not stop us from sending public health messages to you, either by phone, text or email as these messages are not direct marketing.